Tips for deciding what to study at university

 - Internet guides for example, The Uni Guide is great for browsing university courses on offer, and they have this tool which gives you degree matches based on your A levels.
 UniFrog is another amazing tool that does personalised analysis of your options in depth however, you can only get this through your school.

 - See what other people with your A levels did – sometimes you might need a little inspiration so why not see what others who came before you did.
 This should not be your only step in picking a degree but can give you some examples of where to start.
-There are a few tools out there that do this including this one and this one where you can put in your actual or predicted grades.
+There are a few tools out there that do this, such as this one where you can put in your actual or predicted grades.